Dana94/2019-website/blog/2019-08-17-git-commands-i-currently-use.md

 $ git clone https://github.com/Dana94/git-example.git
 ```

-## Creating branches
+## Creating Branches

 It’s important to not work in your base branch (usually this is `master`).
 Make sure to be constantly working in separate branches for different features.

 `git checkout <branch-name>`

 Changes the branch you are currently working in to the one you specify.
-This will only work if the branch you want to change to already exists.
+This will only work if the branch you want to switch to already exists.

 To create a new branch and check it out: